laiagits/samsung/README.md

 http://archive.ics.uci.edu/ml/datasets/Human+Activity+Recognition+Using+Smartphones

-The repository assumes the data has already been downloaded to a directory.
-This can be found here. https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip
+The repository assumes the data has already been downloaded to a directory ./UCI HAR Dataset and unzipped.
+The source ZIP file can be found here. https://d396qusza40orc.cloudfront.net/getdata%2Fprojectfiles%2FUCI%20HAR%20Dataset.zip

 The R script does the following: